Can You Lose Your Salvation? A Critique of Calvinism's Answer

 "That if you confess with your mouth, 'Jesus in Lord,' and believe in your heart that God raised him from the dead, you will be saved....
 Everyone who calls on the name of the Lord will be saved."
 (Romans 10:9, 13)

 Have you accepted Jesus's death on your behalf, for your sins?
 Have you made Him your Lord and Savior?
-Have you willingly decided to follow Him, to be obedient to Him, to believe He is who He says He is?
+Have you willingly decided to follow Him, to be obedient to Him, to believe that He is who He says He is?

 Then you can trust that God has forgiven your sins and has given you eternal life in Him!
-(And our lifestyle will be the evidence of if our faith is real or not.)

 (For more on this, see "Starting Your Own Relationship With Jesus (And Why We Need Him!)".)